Squat toilet

 Squat toilets are used all over the world, but are particularly common in some Asian and African nations, as well as in some Muslim countries.
 In many of those countries, anal cleansing with water is also the cultural norm and easier to perform than with toilets used in a sitting position.
 They are also occasionally found in some European and South American countries.

-Squat toilets are regarded as traditional by many, and are being phased out in favour of sitting toilets or even high-tech sitting toilets.
+Squat toilets are regarded as traditional by many.
 In 1976, squatting toilets were said to be used by the majority of the world's population.
-However, there is a general trend in many countries to move from squatting toilets to sitting toilets (particularly in urban areas) as the latter are often regarded as more modern.
+However, there is a general trend in many countries to move from squatting toilets to sitting toilets (particularly in urban areas), as the latter are often regarded as more modern.

 Design

 Squat toilets are arranged at floor level, which requires the individual to squat with bent knees.
 In contrast to a pedestal or a sitting toilet, the opening of the drain pipe is located at the ground level.

 Squatting slabs can be made of porcelain (ceramic), stainless steel, fibreglass, or in the case of low-cost versions in developing countries, with concrete, ferrocement, plastic, or wood covered with linoleum.
 Slabs can also be made of wood (timber), but need to be treated with preservatives, such as paint or linoleum, to prevent rotting and to enable thorough cleaning of the squatting slab.

 There are two design variations: one where the toilet is level with the ground, and the other where it is raised on a platform approximately 30 cm (1 ft).
 The latter is easier to use for people who urinate while standing, but both types can be used for this purpose.
 There is also no difference for defecation or squatting urination.